ayush-agarwal-0502/MLWare-Technex-Project---Stained-cell-counter/README.md

 # MLWare-Technex-Project---Stained-cell-counter

 This project is about using Machine Learning models for counting the number of stained cells in the given images .
 This project was a submission for the event "MLWare" , held under "Technex" , the official techfest of IIT BHU Varanasi .
 The team members were me ( Ayush Agarwal ) and Anshuman Asauliya .
-The model files have been attavhed to this repository .
+The model files have been attached to this repository .

 ## Our approach towards the problem statment :